 Idaho Legal Aid assists seniors and low-income Idahoans with civil legal issues.
 We do not help with criminal cases.
 If you've been charged with a crime, contact a public defender.
 Qualifying for help is based on income and assets of all people living in your home.
-It is also based on the type of legal problem you have.
+It is also based on the kind of legal problem you have.

 What You Need Before You Start

 You will need some information to get through the interview.
-Some of it is basic, like your name, and the county where you live.
+Some of it is basic, like your name and the county where you live.
 Some of it may be harder to find, like income and assets (what you own).

 Make sure you have this information before you start:

 - Your name, address and county you live in

 - The name of the person, business or organization causing your legal problem (if any)

 - The sources of all your total household income, and the amount your household gets each month from each source.
 (Household income means income for you and anyone else who lives in your household.)